-US-China Trade Talks Wrap Up After Extending To Third Day
+U.S.-China Trade Talks Wrap Up After Extending To 3rd Day

 After extending to an unexpected third day, trade talks between U.S. and Chinese officials have concluded, a spokesman for the Chinese foreign ministry announced Wednesday morning.
 Delegates to the talks have not yet revealed what specifically was discussed, or if anything was agreed to.
 In a Tweet Tuesday morning, President Donald Trump said the talks were "going very well!"